vals-productions/sqlighter/README.md

 goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single and simple interface without dependencies on existing platform specific implementations.

+Sqlighter design reminds JDBC  implementation.
+Anyone familiar with JDBC should pick it up really easy.

+Sqlighter supports all SQLite datatypes and adds its own implementation of Date type.

 # ORM